-According to the Microsoft report mentioned earlier, email still ranks high in terms of satisfaction for support, even though it is not known for its rapid rate of response.
-However, when you consider that 91% of consumers use email every single day, it makes sense they would opt for that common customer support channel, especially if their query is not time sensitive.
+According to the Microsoft report mentioned earlier, email still ranks high in terms of support satisfaction, with 64% reporting this as a key channel.
+When you consider that 91% of consumers use email every single day, it makes sense they would opt for that customer support channel, especially if their query is not time-sensitive.

 In the last decade, we have witnessed the rise of consumer support via social media.
-More and more people expect to find brands across the various channels and expect them to be available to answer their questions and complaints.
+Every social platform has quickly become a preferred customer service channel.
+More and more, people expect to find brands on their favorite social channels and expect them to be available to answer their questions and complaints.

 For example, when Esai Velez flew JetBlue Airlines, and his seatback TV gave him nothing but static, he took to Twitter to complain.
 In 23 minutes, his complaint was addressed, and he tweeted out: “One of the fastest and better customer service: @JetBlue!
 Thanks and Happy Thanksgiving.“

 By dealing with a complaint promptly, JetBlue kept a customer from straying by delighting them with stellar service.
-If they did not have a customer support team checking their Twitter mentions, this story might have ended with Esai never flying with JetBlue again.
+Without a customer support team checking their Twitter mentions, this story might have ended with Esai — and potentially others! — never flying JetBlue again.

 4. Manage Phone Support